volley-llc/arducam/README.md

 * `@param cam` pointer to the cam struct
 _____________________________________________
 #### void acam_print_bounds(const acam_camera_t *cam)
-prints all of the default values for the camera
+prints all of the bounds values for the camera
 * `@param cam` pointer to the cam struct
 ______________________________________
 #### int acam_print_caps(const acam_camera_t *cam)